linkchecker/linkchecker/doc/src/man/linkchecker.rst

     The various output types are documented below.
 Note that you can suppress all console output with the option :option:`-o` *none*.

-.. option:: --no-status

-    Do not print check status messages.

 .. option:: --no-warnings

     Don't log warnings.
 Default is to log warnings.